 - 1/4 cup Soy sauce

-Add the flour and mix together briefly (don't over-mix or it will be too gooey).
+- Place the flour and add icey cold water and mayonnaise.
+Combine them together briefly (don't over-mix or it will be too gooey).

 - Set aside in fridge until all ingredients and oil is ready.